ThomasTeklu/Active-Directory-Walkthrough/README.md

 ![image](https://github.com/user-attachments/assets/6d150a1a-e97f-4055-b180-8dd7e7efef62)

 We'll now force a Group Policy update by opening Command Prompt and typing in "gpupdate /force", then hitting enter.
-To verify the policy, you can use the rsop.msc tool on a **client machine** to see the applied settings.
+To verify the policy update, you can use the rsop.msc tool on a **client machine** to see the applied settings.

-Log into your client machine using your admin account, then go to the Windows search box, type in "rsop.msc" and hit enter.
-Using the same expansion path as before (Computer Configuration > Policies > Windows Settings > Security Settings > Account Policies > Account Lockout Policy), check to see if the settings you configured are in effect.
+Log into your client machine using your admin account, go to the Windows search box, type in "rsop.msc" and hit enter.
+Using the same expansion path as before ("Computer Configuration" -> "Policies" -> "Windows Settings" -> "Security Settings" -> "Account Policies" -> "Account Lockout Policy"), check to see if the settings you configured are in effect.

 ![image](https://github.com/user-attachments/assets/963975ae-c0ab-4a47-ab4e-7df46bf5da15)

 With that, you've just configured your domain's account lockout policy!
-Now let's see how to deal with account lockouts.
+Now let's see how to deal with account lockouts themselves.

 ### Account Lockouts